sergioSHKLR/LDE/partes/indice-geral.md

 Deus e – lde.q663

 ##### 🟨 Ação
-dos mortos como força invisível – Introdução 4 mérito e – lde.q919a
+dos mortos como força invisível – lde.0.3.04 mérito e – lde.q919a
 reciprocidade de – lde.q375a